Pligr1m/CharlesLee_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
 - For my second milestone I started to work on my speech to text recognition.
 I firstly began by installing vosk which is an offline speech recognition built using machine learning that allows you to convert spoken words into text.
 I also added additional features which allowed certain keywords to trigger and made it respond to certain words from speech.
 Lastly, I integrated the OCR with the camera so it was able to recognize text from pictures taken by my camera

 - A problem I had was that the packages to download vosk became corrupted and the camera was not recognizing text in many images.
 I was able to fix the corrupted files and replace them.
 The problem I encountered for the camera wasn't as straight forward since I wasn't able to compeltely change the camera to take higher resolution pictures, I figured out that lighting affected the camera's ability to recognize text and started to use additional lighting while taking photos.

--
+- Something that surprised me was how many resources there are online for coding and engineering.
+Whenever I run into an error, I can usually find someone who had the same issue and solved it.
+I like how open and helpful the engineering community is.
+These resources have helped me grow a lot as an engineer, letting me solve problems on my own by researching and putting in the time, without always relying on my mentor or teacher to help.

 - For my final milestone I would like to implement a button that can take a picture with my camera, an oled screen that displays text, and finally implementing text to speech translation for my OCR

 # First Milestone